FEATURE SESSION: Hosted by CPI

 Revolutionising Medicines Manufacturing Takes Serious Collaboration Feature session - Hosted by CPI

 Hosted by CPI

-Dr. Katie MurrayPANEL HOST: Technical Director Medicines Manufacturing Innovation Centre - CPI
+Dr. Neil SheddanBusiness Development Director, Medicines Manufacturing Innovation Centre at CPI

 About this Session

-- Session coordinator: Neil Sheddan, Business Development Director, Medicines Manufacturing Innovation Centre at CPI
+Session coordinator: Dr. Neil Sheddan, Business Development Director, Medicines Manufacturing Innovation Centre at CPI

 CPI Pharma Capability Overview: